-Our gross margin (revenue less cost of revenue) declined to 53% in the three months ended March 31, 2015, compared to 55% in the same period in 2014.
+Our gross margin (revenue less cost of revenue) was 55% in both of the six months ended June 30, 2015 and 2014.
 Our gross margin is impacted by the revenue that we generate and the costs incurred to generate the revenue.
 To the extent that our revenue declines, it is difficult to improve our gross margins as our fixed costs must be spread over a lower revenue base.
 Our future revenue may be adversely affected by a number of factors including the competitive market environment in which we operate which may result in a decrease in the number of units sold, a decrease in the number of applications per system purchased by customers, a decrease in the average selling prices achieved for our product sales, a shift in our product mix towards products with lower average selling prices, or a shift in our product mix towards products with lower margins.